aws-samples/rancher-on-aws-workshop/WorkshopChecklist.md

 - [ ] Specify if the clean-up steps are specific to the resources created in the Workshop
 - [x] Are deliberately retained resources explained?
 (N/A)
 - [x] Are deliberately retained resources costs explained?
 (N/A)
-- [ ] If clean-up instructions require the deletion of a cfn stack, does this delete all resources in the stack?
+- [x] If clean-up instructions require the deletion of a cfn stack, does this delete all resources in the stack? - it does not
 - [ ] Provide link to clean-up in the introduction/set-up chapters
 - [ ] Is the clean-up obvious for customers who do not complete the workshop?